Index of

 of pain, by paranoia, by random responses to anxiety.
 Tethering my mind

-to my husband's (I cringe to say I did that) gave me purpose and
+to my husband's (I cringe to say I did that) gave me purpose and relative

-higher education, and I did it very well.
+and I did it very well.
 But now?
-I am freer than at
+I am freer than at any other time in

-any other time in my life, and I squander this freedom, day by day, hour
+my life, and I squander this freedom, day by day, hour by hour.

 JC: What would be a good use of your life, in your opinion?